 Please keep in mind when applying for assistantships that the number of applicants far exceeds the number of assistantships available.
-The Department is never able to offer assistantships to all qualified or deserving applicants.
+The program is never able to offer assistantships to all qualified or deserving applicants.

 The Graduate School offers the following competitive fellowships for students enrolled in MA programs: The Graduate Dean's Fellowship and the Master's Fellowships.
 To be considered for either of these fellowships your application to the MA programs in Linguistics should be received by February 1.